JuanOlaya/Artificial-Intelligence/README.md

 Assigment: Create 5 waypoints in the Scene View of Unity and locate a Non-Player Character (enemy) near of these waypoints.
 Create a [Navigation Mesh](https://docs.unity3d.com/Manual/nav-BuildingNavMesh.html) taking into account the obstacles and the tilts of the terrain.
 Create a script that manage the movement of the Non-Player Characters with the following AI behaviours:
 - Patrolling Behaviour
 - Attacking Behaviour
-- Pursuing Behaviour (Pathfinding with Navmesh)
+- Pursuing Behaviour + Avoiding Obstacles (Pathfinding with Navmesh)
 - Return to patrolling when the chase is canceled (Pathfinding with Navmesh)

 <p align="center">